gearsngenes/Atomic-Agentic/README.md

 - Supply practical examples and templates for real-world agentic applications.

 ## Philosophy & Inspiration: Atomizing Agentic AI for OOP
-A little context for what Atomic-Agentic encourages.
-### Core Design Philosophy
 Atomic-Agentic is built on five core principles:

 1. **Platform-Agnostic LLMs:** Agents are designed to work seamlessly with any large language model (LLM)—whether Azure, Bedrock, Huggingface, OpenAI, or others.
 The underlying LLMs are abstracted so that, regardless of provider, agents interact with them in a unified, consistent way.